Great Bay (New Hampshire)

-Great Bay is a tidal estuary located in Strafford and Rockingham counties in eastern New Hampshire, United States.
-The bay occupies over 6000 acre, not including its several tidal river tributaries.
-Its outlet is at Hilton Point in Dover, New Hampshire, where waters from the bay flow into the Piscataqua River, thence proceeding southeast to the Atlantic Ocean near Portsmouth.
-The northern end of the bay, near its outlet, is referred to as Little Bay.
+Great Bay is a tidal estuary in southeastern New Hampshire, United States.
+It occupies over 6000 acre, not including its several tidal river tributaries.
+Its outlet is at Hilton Point in Dover, where it joins the Piscataqua River, which flows southeast to the Atlantic Ocean near Portsmouth.
+Its northern end, near its outlet, is Little Bay.

 Geography

 Located within the Gulf of Maine watershed, the Great Bay Estuary is a drowned river valley composed of high-energy tidal waters, deep channels and fringing mudflats.
 The entire estuary extends inland from the mouth of the Piscataqua River between Kittery, Maine, and New Castle, New Hampshire through Little Bay into Great Bay proper at Furber Strait, a distance of 12 mi.
 The Great Bay Estuary is a tidally-dominated system and is the drainage confluence of three major rivers, the Lamprey, Squamscott, and Winnicut.
 Four additional rivers flow into the system between Furber Strait and the open coast: the Cocheco, Salmon Falls, Bellamy, and Oyster rivers.

 The Piscataqua River is an ocean-dominated system extending from the Gulf of Maine at Portsmouth Harbor and forming the border of New Hampshire and Maine to the fork of its tributaries, the Salmon Falls and Cocheco rivers.
 These rivers, several small creeks and their tributaries and ocean water from the Gulf of Maine create the Great Bay estuarine hydrosystem.
 The tidal range is dramatic within Great Bay.
 Average depth of the embayment is 2.7 m with channels extending to 17.7 m.
 The water surface of Great Bay covers 8.9 sqmi at high tide and 4.2 sqmi at low tide, leaving greater than 50% of the bay exposed at low tide.